RaiSat: Sky era

 On 1 January 2009, RaiSat Smash rebranded to RaiSat Smash Girls.
+RaiSat Smash Girls was an Italian television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
+It was the RaiSat's television channel for older children and teenagers, and is known for its programming for children between the ages of eight and fourteen.

+On 1 November 2006, RaiSat Ragazzi was split into two channels: RaiSat Smash (for teens) and RaiSat YOYO (for preschoolers).
+On On 1 January 2009, RaiSat Smash rebranded to RaiSat Smash Girls.
+On 31 July 2009, RaiSat Smash Girls was closed down.

 Return to free to air

+Founded in 1997 as a division of RAI, RaiSat produced themed TV shows for satellite TV, which are currently offered by a number of providers on IPTV and digital terrestrial television.

+A number of satellite stations operating under the RaiSat brand started as free-to-air in 1997 and were only available via Tele+'s satellite pay-TV service in 1999.

+RaiSat carried on with its operations throughout the 2000s, even after switching from Tele+ to Sky Italia in 2003.
+But at the end of the decade, Rai decided not to extend its agreement with Sky, which resulted in RaiSat's final closure in 2010.
+Any RaiSat channels that were still active by this point, transitioned to become free to air on DTT and on Tivùsat.

 On 31 July 2009, at the end of lengthy negotiations, Rai wasn't able to renew the contract with Sky for the transmission of RaiSat channels.
 The bouquet was thus forced to abandon the satellite platform for a fee and was brought resized on DTT and on the nascent Tivùsat satellite platform.

 As a result, RaiSat Gambero Rosso was sold, while RaiSat Smash Girls was closed down.

 The available channels spared down to 4 and they were no longer visible in the Sky bouquet, but on terrestrial television and the Tivùsat satellite platform as well as streaming on Rai.tv: